-Computer equipment 30% Office furniture and field equipment 20% d) Intangibles
+Computer equipment 30%

+Office furniture 20%

+Field equipment 20%

 Depreciation of leasehold improvements is calculated straight-line over the term of the lease.

 Depreciation methods, useful lives and residual values are reviewed at each financial year end and adjusted if appropriate.